China trade weakens after cities shut down to fight virus – KION546

 China trade weakens after cities shut down to fight virus

 BEIJING (AP) — China’s export growth tumbled in April after Shanghai and other major industrial cities were shut down to fight virus outbreaks.
 Customs data showed exports rose 3.7% over a year earlier to $273.6 billion, down sharply from March’s 15.7% growth.
-Reflecting weak Chinese demand, imports crept up 0.7% to $222.5 billion, in line with the previous month’s equally weak growth below 1%.
-The data confirmed fears anti-virus controls that shut most businesses in Shanghai and other industrial centers may depress trade and activity in autos, electronics and other industries.
+Reflecting weak Chinese demand, imports crept up 0.7% to $222.5 billion, in line with the previous month’s growth below 1%.
+The data confirmed fears that anti-virus controls shutting down most businesses in Shanghai and other industrial centers may depress trade and activity in autos, electronics and other industries.
 China’s global trade surplus widened by 19.4% to $51.1 billion while the politically volatile surplus with the United States contracted by 65% to $9.8 billion.